ChainXim-Team/ChainXim/developer-guide.en.md

 This stage is relatively simple, mainly calling the `clear()` method to clear redundant data inside the miners and recording some necessary information in the log dictionary.

-### eclipse.py

-Eclipse attacks are different from HonestMining and other attacks, as they need to rely on the previous three types of attacks to be effective.

 ## Evaluation
 After `Environment.exec` is completed, `Environment.view_and_write` will be executed to evaluate and output the simulation results.